HenningOp/MeMO/README.md

 	import MeMO as memo

 I will refer to the latter import command in the following.
-The optimisation run (opt) is instanced with the number of parameters MeMO has to hande (numPars):
+The optimisation run (opt) is instanced as follows:

-	opt = memo.memo(numPars)
+	opt = memo.memo(numPars, nIter = 2, convergence = 0.0001)

+	where:
+		> numPars 	integer, number of parameters to be optimised
+		> nIter		integer, maximum iterations to be performed by MeMO (default is 2)
+		> convergence	float, if increase of model performance is below this value the optimisation routine is ended.

+More specifications can be made on instance of the optimisation routine, see "Additional settings" below.
 Next some definitions have to be made.
-First Parameter constraints, please note that we refer them as "right" and "left" boundaries, not as usual with "upper" and "lower" (due to the fact that boundary values can be switched in course of calibration):
+First Parameter constraints, please note that we refer them as "right" and "left" boundaries, not as usual with "upper" and "lower"
+(due to the fact that boundary values can be switched in course of calibration):

 	opt.set_rightBoundary(numpyArray_1)